Keyboard shortcuts

 }

-Functions can be recursive.
+Functions can call themselves:

 fn fibonacci(n: int) -> int {